No Tags Found!

 Anonymous

-One of the employee who works in our company kept leave for 8 days in last month and now he is asking me to calculate those days as a medical leave.
-He didn't intimate me before he kept a leave when I call him he told that he is sick.
-Even at that time he didn't ask me for medical leave.
-He went to his home town and came back after 7 days.
-How should I treat this situation?
-He is the important person in the company and if he is not there all the technical work will be in hold we cant even run the business .
+Hi Everyone!
+I am working in a small company where I am taking care of recruitment and employee records.
+One of the employees who works in our company took leave for 8 days last month, and now he is asking me to calculate those days as medical leave.
+He didn't inform me before taking the leave.
+When I called him, he said he was sick, but even then, he didn't request medical leave.
+He went to his hometown and returned after 7 days.
+How should I handle this situation?
+He is an important person in the company, and if he is absent, all the technical work will be put on hold, and we can't even run the business.

 Divya